reikoNeko/icinga2bot/PITCHME.md

 +++
 * A crazy sysadmin willing to put them together.

-* Slightly saner sysadmins asking the crazy one when Frankenstein's gonna walk.
+* Slightly saner sysadmins asking the crazy one when the bot will work.

 ---